mnfst/manifest/docs/entities.md

 # Create an entity

-An entity is an object often linked to a real world concept like users, customers, videos etc. Entities are the heart of any application, they encapsulate the critical business rules.
+An entity is an object often linked to a real world concept like users, customers, videos etc.

 ## Command line

 In our example, we will create an app that lists cats.
-To do that, simply run on the terminal the following command:
+To do that, run:

 ```
 npm run case:entity cat